RevEngine3r/river_player/README.md

 <img src="https://raw.githubusercontent.com/RevEngine3r/river_player/master/media/logo.png">
 </p>

-This is the same good old Better Player with fixed and updates, Because the publisher of Better Player doesn't maintain it anymore.
+This is the same good old Better Player with fixes and updates, Because the publisher of Better Player doesn't maintain it anymore.

 # Changes